The John Innes Foundation Undergraduate Bursary Award Scheme

 The John Innes Foundation Undergraduate Bursary Award Scheme provides a fantastic opportunity for young people.

-The John Innes Foundation (JIF) Undergraduate Bursary Award Scheme finances one student per year who is taking a three-year degree course in Agriculture, or a related discipline.
-This fantastic opportunity provides the successful student not only with a bursary to cover course fees, but also mentoring from Keith Norman, farming consultant and former director at Velcourt UK and work experience opportunities during university breaks, with placements offered at many organisations including NIAB, Hutchinsons and the National Trust Farms.
+TThe John Innes Foundation (JIF) Undergraduate Bursary Award Scheme finances one student per year who is taking a three-year or four-year degree course in Agriculture, or a related discipline.
+This fantastic opportunity provides the successful student not only with a bursary to cover course fees, but also mentoring from Keith Norman, farming consultant and former director at Velcourt UK.
+The scheme also provides work experience opportunities during university breaks with placements offered at many organisations including NIAB, Hutchinsons and the National Trust Farms.

 Hear from former students: